-- With a bench directly in front of you, plant both feet on the floor shoulder-width apart.
+- Place a bench horizontally in front of you.
+Plant both feet on the floor shoulder-width apart.
 This is your starting position.

 - Exhale.
 Propel your body upwards and forwards, drawing your knees into your chest, to land in squat position on top of the bench.
 Ensure that you maintain ‘soft’ knees to prevent injury.

 - Inhale.
 Push through your heels and extend your legs to find a standing position on top of the bench.

 - Exhale.
 Carefully step backwards off the bench, one foot at a time, to return to the starting position.
 Repeat for the specified number of repetitions.